ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpdeploy.md

 ![image](images/ibpdeploy/ibpdeploy47.png)

-**8.** In the side panel you should see the digibank transaction that you just submitted via the VSCode IBM Blockchain Platform Extension.
+**8.** In the side panel you should see the issue transaction that you just submitted via the VSCode IBM Blockchain Platform Extension.

 ![image](images/ibpdeploy/ibpdeploy48.png)